-Our Animal Welfare Approved lamb meets the highest standards for welfare.
+Our farm meets the highest standards for welfare.
 Contented sheep who engage in natural, unstressed behavior raise lambs that are healthier and happier.
 Unlike CAFOs, our sustainable practices prevent pollution while improving the soil.
 Treat yourself and your family to lamb you can enjoy to the fullest.

 How We Raise Our Lambs